 Established Key Performance Indicators for key processes with clear deliverables – keeping them simple for recording purposes, reporting and monitoring.
-Created dashboard reporting highlight financial and non-financial data in summary and detailed format and holding monthly management meetings.
-Identify quality business opportunities that served the company’s vision and goals.
+Created dashboard reporting that highlighted financial and non-financial data in summary and detailed format and discussed in monthly management meetings.
+Identified quality business opportunities that served the company’s vision and goals.
 Improved sales quotations, follow up procedures and closing deals – resulting in higher sales conversion ratios and the achievement of sales budgets.

 Improved stock control

 Improved stock control through stock policies and procedures, creating an automated warranty claim system and assessment process.